JlnZhou/JlnZhou.github.io/index.md

 ---
 layout: default
-title: Accueil / Home
+title: Home
-description: Bienvenue sur mon site personnel / Welcome to my personal website
+description: Welcome to my personal website
 ---
 Hi,
 the purpose of this website is to display some of my projects.
 Feel free to contact me.